apache/etch/README.txt

   Etch version is Apache Etch 1.1.0-incubating (some build info)

-The lib directory contains the various jar files, zipped sources, and a C# dll with associated symbols:
+The lib directory contains the various jar files, zipped sources, and a C# dll with associated symbols and source:

-  Etch.dll
-  Etch.pdb
+  ApacheEtchCsharpIncubating.dll
+  ApacheEtchCsharpIncubating.pdb
+  ApacheEtchCsharpIncubatingSrc.zip
   ...
-  etch-java-runtime-1.1.0-src.zip
-  etch-java-runtime-1.1.0.jar
+  apache-etch-java-runtime-1.1.0-incubating-src.zip
+  apache-etch-java-runtime-1.1.0-incubating.jar
   ...

 The main items of interest, shown above, are the language binding runtimes,